vyom-thakker/CircularSankey_Plotter/README.md

 ## Steps to use code (local implementation using nodeJS)

-Install NodeJS
+Install NodeJS and NPM (https://phoenixnap.com/kb/install-node-js-npm-on-windows , https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

+Open Node.sj on windows or Linux Bash command line and Verify NPM installation using npm -v and node --version

-Import D3 packages into a new folder (node_modules)
+Run npm install d3-sankey-circular, npm install d3-sankey, npm install d3-save-fig. These D3 packages are stored into a new folder (node_modules)

 Upload Sankey database into Sankey_XXX.js (Can use 'finalJSConstructor.py XXX.csv' to generate this Sankey_XXX.js)